bookofproofs/bookofproofs.github.io/_sources/history/18th-century/frisi.md

 * These major works include Algebra e geometrica analitica Ⓣ(Algebra and analytic geometry) (1782), Meccanica Ⓣ(Mechanics) (1783), and Cosmografia Ⓣ(Cosmography) (1785) which contain much of Frisi's earlier work, but written up in a polished form.
 * Frisi was also editor of the newspaper Il caffè.
 * After this, the Scuola Palatina, where Frisi was professor of mathematics, was moved to the Palazzo Brera, which had been a Jesuit College until the suppression.
-* This was far from where Frisi lived in the lodgings of the Barnabite Order, so he requested that he be allowed live with his family.
 * In August 1778 Frisi made a third trip abroad, going to Switzerland.
 * Frisi was honoured by election to many academies; we have indicted when he was elected to several of these academies above.
 * Streets named after Frisi include: the Via Paolo Frisi, Milan; the Via Paolo Frisi, Melegnano; the Via Paolo Frisi, Lissone; the Via Paolo Frisi, Pavia; the Via Paolo Frisi, Rome; and the Via Paolo Frisi, Bologna.